Bail bondsman fatally shot at Moreno Valley hotel; suspected gunman identified, sought

 Green, a Riverside resident, is described as white, 6 feet 2 inches tall, 180 pounds, with brown hair and brown eyes.
 He has multiple tattoos, including some on his arms that depict skulls, an eagle on his abdomen, and a Viking.

 He is described as being armed and dangerous.
-Anyone with information about his whereabouts or the shooting is asked to call the sheriff's homicide tip line at (951) 955-2777.
+Anyone with information about his whereabouts or the shooting is asked to call 911 or the sheriff's homicide tip line at (951) 955-2777.

 Bail bondsman fatally shot at Moreno Valley hotel; suspected gunman identified, sought